NEED HELP? Talk To A Door Expert.

 Small Rooms

-Having a door placed in a smaller room such as a small bathroom or office can affect how the size of the room feels.
-For example, if a bathroom is already smaller and feels tight, having a door that swings into it can make it feel even smaller.
+A door in a small room like a bathroom or office can impact how spacious the room feels.
+In a small bathroom, a door that swings inward can make the space feel even tighter.

 A walk-in closet is another small room that can benefit from a door swinging in the right direction.
 Whether it’s inside the bathroom or bedroom, an outward swinging door can make a walk-in closet feel more spacious.